BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: Experiments

 \subsection{Note Pitch Prediction}

-To quantitatively evaluate the accuracy of note pitch prediction, we employ the Raw Pitch Accuracy (RPA) metric~\cite{metric_rpa14}, which measures the proportion of voiced frames whose predicted note pitch lies within 0.5 semitones of the GT note pitch.
+We employ the Raw Pitch Accuracy (RPA) metric to quantitatively evaluate the accuracy of target note pitch prediction, which measures the proportion of voiced frames whose predicted note pitch lies within 0.5 semitones of the GT note pitch.
+Although RPA is computed from frame-level pitches, it has also been used in recent SVT studies~\cite{svt_rosvot24, svt_stars25}, to evaluate note-level pitch prediction performance.
+Following those studies, we adopt RPA to assess pitch prediction performance at the note level.

-where $\mathcal{V}$ is the set of voiced frames, while $\tilde{p}^f_t$ and $\bar{p}^f_t$ are the predicted and the GT note pitches converted to the frame-level resolution, respectively.
+where $\mathcal{V}$ is the set of voiced frames, while $\hat{q}^f_t$ and $q^f_t$ are the predicted and the GT note pitches converted to the frame-level resolution, respectively.

-We compared BERT-APC with two recent SVT models: PhonemeSVT~\cite{svt_phonemesvt23}, employing a statistical method (the weighted median of frame-level pitch values within note boundaries) to estimate the note pitch, and ROSVOT~\cite{svt_rosvot24}, using a pitch classification network trained to predict discrete note pitches from acoustic features.
-We selected these two models as representative state-of-the-art (SOTA) approaches to SVT, encompassing both statistical aggregation and classification tasks.
-They cover distinct design paradigms and provide publicly available open-source implementations.
-For a fair comparison, they are trained on the same dataset used to train our model.

-Table~\ref{tab:frame_pitch_metrics} presents the evaluation results on the moderately and highly detuned test subsets.
-BERT-APC achieves the highest RPA on both subsets with significant margins.
-PhonemeSVT estimates note pitches using a statistical approach but lacks a mechanism to address pitch errors in the input audio, resulting in the lowest RPA.
-In particular, it showed a substantially low accuracy of 55.65\% on the highly detuned subset.
-ROSVOT, which employs a deep learning-based pitch classifier, demonstrated greater robustness to pitch errors compared to PhonemeSVT.
-Specifically, for the highly detuned subset, its RPA was 23.10\% higher than that of PhonemeSVT.
-BERT-APC, which estimates note pitches by leveraging musical context, achieved superior performance across both subsets, with RPA values that were 5.35\%p higher for the moderately detuned subset and 10.49\%p higher for the highly detuned subset compared with ROSVOT.
+To convert note-level predictions to the frame-level resolution, we repeat each predicted note pitch over its predicted note duration and each GT note pitch over the corresponding GT note duration, thereby obtaining predicted and ground-truth frame-level note-pitch sequences on the frame grid.
+When RPA is used as a note-level metric, as in prior SVT studies~\cite{svt_rosvot24, svt_stars25} and the present study, it effectively represents a duration-weighted average of note-level threshold-based accuracy, which reflects the proportionally larger impact of longer notes on the pitch correction process in Stage 3.